 With roughly 1 million lines of external Rust code in our tree at the time of writing, code review of new crates and updates to existing crates takes considerable work.
 In order to cope with the scale of Rust in our codebase today, we must empower any team using Rust to review crates that the team depends on.

 At the same time, there is uncertainty about how to review external code.
 Reviews of external code are different from first-party code reviews, and norms in the industry are not well established.
 In fact, many smaller organizations do not do external code review at all, relying entirely on other quality signals.

 On a project like Fuchsia, we cannot tolerate such risks and must review code that we use to ship our products.
 At the same time, we should focus our efforts to maximize benefits while minimizing process overhead.

-- Follow the external Rust crates documentation to add the crate to your tree, but do not upload a change to Gerrit yet.
+- Follow the external Rust crates documentation to add the crate to your tree.
+Do not upload a change to Gerrit yet.

-- If there are any new crates, including dependencies, or changes to licenses in new versions of existing crates, request OSRB approval.
+- If there are any new crates, including dependencies or changes to licenses in new versions of existing crates, request OSRB approval for them.

 - After receiving OSRB approval for any new crates, upload a change to Gerrit.

 - Cite OSRB approval bugs in the commit message.